Genicular artery embolization

-Genicular artery embolization (GAE) is a minimally invasive image-guided procedure performed by interventional radiologists to relieve chronic knee pain caused by osteoarthritis (OA) or post-operative hemarthrosis.
+Genicular artery embolization (GAE or geniculate artery embolization) is a minimally invasive image-guided procedure performed by interventional radiologists to relieve chronic knee pain caused by osteoarthritis or post-operative hemarthrosis.

 Technique and indications

-The technique involves embolizing (blocking) small arteries around the knee, specifically the genicular arteries, to reduce inflammation and neovascularization that contribute to pain.
+The technique involves embolizing (blocking) small arteries around the knee, specifically the genicular arteries, to reduce inflammation and development of new blood vessels that may contribute to pain.

-GAE is indicated for patients suffering from:
+GAE is indicated for people having: